-The two institutions will benefit from use of the automated ILL service whose fast turnaround time saves libraries time and money.
+The two institutions will benefit from use of the automated ILL service whose fast turnaround time saves libraries time and money

 Jerusalem, Israel—October 11, 2021.
-Ex Libris, a ProQuest company, is pleased to announce that the libraries at two renowned institutions in the United Kingdom—the University of Oxford and the University of Cambridge—have adopted the Ex Libris RapidILL™ interlibrary loan service.
+Ex Libris, a ProQuest company, is pleased to announce that the libraries at two renowned institutions in the United Kingdom—the University of Oxford and the University of Cambridge—have adopted the Ex Libris RapidILL™ interlibrary loan software.
 With this acquisition, the universities have also become members of the global RapidILL community, opening their collections to institutions in the UK and around the world.

 As an interlibrary loan system built around a community of reciprocal users, RapidILL has an outstanding request fulfillment rate of 95% and an average delivery time of less than 12 hours.
 Institutions using RapidILL not only enjoy greater access to other collections but also increase the visibility of their own collections.
 Improving the efficiency of interlibrary loan services supports the advancement of research and makes teaching more effective, both on campus and remotely.

 “Currently, many of our interlibrary loan systems are manual, and lending is decentralized,” said Sharon Dyas-Correia, Head of Collections and Resource Description, Collections Management, the University of Oxford’s Bodleian Libraries.
 “With RapidILL, many of our transactions will be automated – and the system will also enable us to fully participate in national and international resource sharing activities.
 It will also save valuable time for our staff, especially since we envision that our ILL activities will possibly increase in the future.”